offbynull/offbynull.github.io/docs/data/learn/AWS/input/input.md

 Both the access key ID and the secret access key must be used together to authenticate against AWS.

-Where as a human typically uses a single username and password to access AWS, programmatic access typically has one access key per program.
+Whereas a human typically uses a single username and password to access AWS, programmatic access typically has one access key per program.
 Should a program's access key need to be rotated or disabled, it can be done without interfering with access keys used by other programs.

 # Virtual Private Cloud